A pendulum swings with a displacement given by y=15sinty=15\sin ... | Channels for Pearson+

 - 11. Integrals of Inverse, Exponential, & Logarithmic Functions(0)

 A pendulum swings with a displacement given by , where is the vertical displacement in centimeters and is the time in seconds.
-Determine the pendulum's vertical displacement when .
+Determine the pendulum's velocity along the vertical when .

 A pendulum swings with a displacement given by , where is the vertical displacement in centimeters and is the time in seconds.
-Determine the pendulum's vertical displacement when .
+Determine the pendulum's velocity along the vertical when .